metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

             self.dataset_info = dataset_info

         @classmethod
+        def load_checkpoint(
+            cls,
-        def load_checkpoint(cls, path: Union[str, Path], select: str) -> "ModelInterface":
+            path: Union[str, Path],
+            context: Literal["restart", "finetune", "export"],
+        ) -> "ModelInterface":
-            """Load a checkpoint from a file.
+            """Load a model from a checkpoint file.

             :param path: Path to the checkpoint file.
-            :param select: Architecture-specific model to load from the checkpoint file.
+            :param context: Purpose of the model to load from the checkpoint file.
-                Required values are "best" or "last" but can be extended to other values.
+                Required values are "restart" and "finetune", "export" but can be extended to other values.
             """
             pass